A complete guide of using Claude Code + NotebookLM + Obsidian

 quiz, infographic, slide-deck, data-table), and downloads in multiple

 formats.
-Composable used as a dependency by youtube-pipeline and any
+Composable — used as a dependency by second-brain and any

 research skill that needs grounded, cited synthesis.